2DegreesInvesting/ds.databricks4r/README.md

 ## Compute

-- Create a new cluster with RStudio (new-ish, Runtime ML, no auto termination).
+- Create a new cluster with RStudio (use Runtime ML, dissable auto termination).
 - Try to use it to run a previous file.
 Note it takes time to start.
 - Setup RStudio: Compute \> click on cluster \> Apps \> Set up RStudio.